Climbing Great Gable from Seathwaite

 Across Windy Gap to Green Gable for sunset

-After a bit more exploring and staring at the views, I reluctantly left the summit of Great Gable to head across to Green Gable for sunset and, to my mind, one of the best views in the Lake District.
+After a bit more exploring and taking in the views, I reluctantly left the summit of Great Gable to head across to Green Gable for sunset and, to my mind, one of the best views in the Lake District.
+Surely the views from there wouldn’t be as good?

 Descending from Green Gable to Seathwaite

 And that was pretty much it.
-All that followed was the long sweeping descent past Base Brown back into Borrowdale.
-The last stretch is not to be recommended in the dark as it involves some scrambling (this path is much better as a way up!) but I had a good torch with me and had all night to get down.
+All that followed was the long sweeping descent past Base Brown back down into Borrowdale.
+The last stretch is not to be recommended in the dark as it involves some scrambling (this path is much better as a way up) but I had a good torch with me and had all night to get down.
 Luckily it didn’t take me that long though.

 Footnote: I am not sure what time the woman doing the Bob Graham Round managed but can find no record of her time anywhere.
-She should have taken a break as its rare to get views as there were on this day.
+She should have taken a break though as its rare to get such amazing views in the fells as there were on this day.

 Subscribe to my newsletter